Favicon Generator

 ✓ Transparent background

 PNG with transparency looks better than a white box in browser tabs.
+Use a solid fill only when the mark needs it.

 ✓ Test at small sizes